Seeking to redefine sustainability not solely through energy reuse, but also by supporting and maintaining community.

 The site started as a county waste dump or landfill until in 2006, the closed landfill turned into the Jackson County Green Energy Park.
 The JCGEP was initiated to address the need for landfill stewardship and culminated in the first of if kind landfill gas-powered arts facility.
 This is the only facility in the world that captures the daily landfill gases produced through decomposition and pipes it to power glassblowing and blacksmithing studios for use.
 This ability helps to deal with the environmental hazardous gases while at the same time helping to provide cheap studio operations, as the gas is free.

-The Jackson County Green Energy Park, or JCGEP, is now the name given to the entirety of the county-owned facility or campus.
-This campus includes: a dog run, walking trail, county waste/recycling center, animal shelter, and now the Dillsboro Creative Arts Center or DCAC for short.
+The Jackson County Green Energy Park (JCGEP) is now the official name for the entire county-owned campus.
+The campus includes a dog run, walking trail, SRC county waste and recycling center, animal shelter, and the newly established Dillsboro Creative Arts Center (DCAC).

 We seek to make an environmental difference.